JayK0818/nest-sample-code/README.md

 });
 ```

-2.5: concat Creates an output Observable with sequentially emits all values from the first given Observable
+2.5: concat: Creates an output Observable with sequentially emits all values from the first given Observable
 and then moves on to the next.

 ```ts